tarantool/doc/doc/how-to/sql/improving_mysql.rst

       mkdir instances.enabled
       ln -s /instances.available/example.lua instances.enabled

 #.
-Next we can start up our Lua program with ``tarantoolctl``, a wrapper for systemd:
+Next we can start up our Lua program with ``tt``, the Tarantool command-line
+   utility:

    .. code-block:: bash

-      tarantoolctl start example.lua
+      tt start example

 #.
 Now let’s enter our Tarantool instance, where we can check that our target
    spaces were successfully created:

    .. code-block:: bash

-      tarantoolctl enter example.lua
+      tt connect example

    .. code-block:: tarantoolsession